hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 ## 20-Feb-2024

 [7:56:36](#ftkKayuIyLvnATujjlILVq_2kby1gYXlnpcgfP6r8K4) <planetsizecpu (Jose Luis)>:
 New blog entry for Red.
-Good job guys, stay on the line! Ì†ΩÌ∏â
+Good job guys, stay on the line! üòâ

 [16:45:39](#UObAlQ6BKRpLl4EzNC9dTrH3yXaYurjaHvdQ69eOSys) <hiiamboris (@hiiamboris:tchncs.de)>:
 Alexey seems too busy to accept the PR, so you might wanna grab it on your own https://github.com/Alexey-T/CudaText-lexers/pull/7